ingonyama-zk/icicle/docs/docs/icicle/polynomials/overview.md

 #### Views

 The Polynomial API supports efficient data handling through the use of memory views.
-These views provide direct access to the polynomial's internal state, such as coefficients or evaluations without the need to copy data.
+These views provide direct access to the polynomial's internal state without the need to copy data.
 This feature is particularly useful for operations that require direct access to device memory, enhancing both performance and memory efficiency.

 ##### What is a Memory View?